 Initial reports will normally be to the Club Welfare Officer (Adult Disability Teams) unless they are suspected of being involved in the concern.
-If this happens the report should be made directly to the County FA Designated Safeguarding Officer (CFA DSO).
+If this happens the report should be made directly to the Derbyshire FA's Designated Safeguarding Officer, Jenny Blewitt, at firstname.lastname@example.org or 07507 427548.

 Even if the adult does not want action taken, the concern must still be shared as no volunteer or staff member should hold back information that might mean an adult is at risk.